View Document Text

 As noted in Item 5, certain Advisory Persons are also registered representatives of Simplicity Investments.
 In one’s

-separate capacity as a registered representative of Simplicity Investments, an Advisory Person implements securities
+separate capacity as a registered representative of Simplicity Investments, an Advisory Person implements

-for the sale of investment company products.
-Compensation earned by an Advisory Person in one’s capacity as a
+including 12b-1 fees for the sale of investment company products.
+Compensation earned by an Advisory Person in

-registered representative is separate and in addition to Essex Financial’s advisory fees.
-This practice presents a
+one’s capacity as a registered representative is separate and in addition to Essex Financial’s advisory fees.
+This

-conflict of interest because the Advisory Person who is a registered representative has an incentive to effect securities
+practice presents a conflict of interest because the Advisory Person who is a registered representative has an

-implemented in the Advisory Person’s separate capacity as a registered representative.
+any products or services implemented in the Advisory Person’s separate capacity as a registered representative.

 Essex Bank

 The Advisor is a wholly-owned subsidiary of Essex Bank (the “Bank”).
-Certain of Essex Financials’ directors are also
+Certain of Essex Financials’ directors are

-obligated to utilize the services of the Bank in order to remain a Client of the Advisor.
+not obligated to utilize the services of the Bank in order to remain a Client of the Advisor.

 Item 11 – Code of Ethics, Participation or Interest in Client Transactions and Personal Trading